Exploring the evolution of gravitational-wave emitters with efficient emulation: Constraining the origins of binary black holes using normalising flows: Results

 \subsection{Continuous inference with GW observations}

 Having verified the emulation and checked agreement with discrete inference, we now show the unique feature of the normalising flows: the extension to continuous inference.
 We allow the astrophysical population parameters $\vec{\lambda}$ to vary anywhere within the prior, inferring a continuous hyperposterior on these parameters.
 Our recovered hyperposteriors on $\vec{\lambda}$ and the underlying and detectable branching fractions between formation channels are shown in Figure~\ref{fig:contresult_GWTC3}.
 The upper panels show the hyperposteriors (blue histograms) with the points in hyperparameter space where our population synthesis models lie (where the discrete inference was evaluated; grey vertical lines).
-The measured values on our hyperposteriors are quoted in Table~\ref{tab:contresults}.
+The measured values on our hyperposteriors are quoted in Table~\ref{tab:contresults}, and posterior samples are included in our data release \citep{amazeflowsDR}.